xxc3nsoredxx/sedutil/README.md

 https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive

+This has so far only been tested and confirmed to work on my ThinkPad T14 with Ryzen 7 PRO 4750U, 32 GiB of RAM, and a Samsung 970 EVO Plus 1 TiB NVMe M.2.
+If anyone uses this to set up OPAL 2 on different hardware, please submit a pull request updating the list with whether it works or not.

 ## Origin
 This version is based on the sedutil fork by [@ChubbyAnt](https://github.com/ChubbyAnt/sedutil) which is itself based on the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation and incorporates changes by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).
 In addition to adding support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems, this fork uses a revamped build system.